Anita J. Prazmowska

 Anita J. Prazmowska (also Prażmowska) is a Professor in International History at the London School of Economics, England.
 Her main fields of research lie in the Cold War, communism, contemporary history, Eastern Europe, fascism and Poland.
 She has published several books and journals.
 Her articles have been published in The Guardian.
 Her biography of Władysław Gomułka was released in 2016.
+At LSE, she tutored musician Frank Turner while he was an undergraduate student.